parthawasthi25/Leetcode/README.md

-# Leetcode And GeeksforGeeks
+# Leetcode
-These are some leetcode and gfg problems that I have been solving in a while.
+These are some leetcode problems that I have been solving in a while.